iBz-04/raya/README.md

 ## Project Status

-- Raya is under active development.
+- raya is under active development.
 - Contributions, bug reports, and feature requests are welcome.

 ## Caution

-Raya interacts directly with your Windows OS at the GUI layer to perform actions.
+raya interacts directly with your raya OS at the GUI layer to perform actions.
 While designed to be intelligent and safe, it can make mistakes that might cause unintended changes.
-Use with care, ideally in a sandbox environment.
+Use with care.

-Agent interacts directly with your Windows OS at GUI layer to perform actions.
-While the agent is designed to act intelligently and safely, it can make mistakes that might bring undesired system behaviour or cause unintended changes.
-Try to run the agent in a sandbox envirnoment.

 ## 🪪 License